 - Customer service – Ensuring that Uisce Éireann (previously called Irish Water) is following the guidance in its customer handbook.
 This handbook contains codes of practice, which the CRU approves and regularly reviews to make sure that Uisce Éireann (previously called Irish Water) provides the best protection and service for customers.

 - Approval of policy and charges – It approves policy

 and charges for:

-- Connecting customers to the public water and wastewater network (the Irish Water Network).
+- Connecting customers to the public water and wastewater network (the Uisce Éireann (previously called Irish Water) Network).
 Find out more about water connections.

-- Excess water usage by Irish water customers (domestic and non-domestic) and regulates public water and wastewater charges.
+- Excess water usage by Uisce Éireann (previously called Irish Water) customers (domestic and non-domestic) and regulates public water and wastewater charges.
 Find out more about water charges.

 The CRU advises the Minister of Housing, Planning and Local Government on how water services are delivered.
-It also cooperates with the EPA and provides a dispute resolution services for customers of Irish Water.
+It also cooperates with the EPA and provides a dispute resolution services for customers of Uisce Éireann (previously called Irish Water).